WARP4dot52/lambda/poincare/doc/tree.md

 The first argument is a pattern, a [constexpr tree](#how-to-create-a-tree-at-compile-time-) that may contain placeholders named `KA`,`KB`… up to `KH`.

-The second argument is a PatternMatching::Context that associates any placeholder used in the pattern to a `const Tree*` to be copied each time the pattern is encountered.
+The second argument is a `PatternMatching::Context` that associates any placeholder used in the pattern to a `const Tree*` to be cloned each time the pattern is encountered.

 The resulting Tree will be pushed at the end of the TreeStack.